redux-saga/redux-saga/README.md

 }
 ```

-## Declarative Effects
+# Declarative Effects

 Sagas Generators can yield Effects in multiple forms.
-The simplest and most idiomatic is to yield a Promise result
+The simplest and most idiomatic way is to yield a
-from an asynchronous call ( e.g. `result = yield fetch(url)` ).
-However, this approach makes testing difficult, because we have
+Promise result from an asynchronous call ( e.g. `result = yield fetch(url)` ).
+However, this approach
-to mock the services that return the Promises (like `fetch` above).
-For this reason, the library provides some declarative ways
+makes testing difficult, because we have to mock the services that return the Promises (like `fetch` above).
-to yield Side Effects while still making it easy to test the Saga logic.
+For this reason, the library provides some declarative ways to yield Side Effects while still making it
+easy to test the Saga logic.

 For example, suppose we have this Saga from the shopping cart example